Questions & answers

 Why was the ALLIANCE founded and what is its function?

-- As well as promoting the interests of people with long term conditions, the ALLIANCE administers the Self Management Fund for Scotland, established on behalf of the Scottish Government to provide grants for self management projects across the country.
+- As well as promoting the interests of people with long term conditions, the ALLIANCE administers the Transforming Self Management in Scotland Fund, established on behalf of the Scottish Government to provide grants for self management projects across the country.